 I present it not as the best way forward, the only solution, but to provoke deep reflection and strong debate, and still more innovation and big thinking.
 I want to get people thinking deeply and in a way that really stretches our collective brainpower beyond where we are today.
 Most critically, I want to generate change.
 I hope this book encourages folk to open up to ideas outside the boxes created by 20 years of certification.

 This post looks at the critique of certification.
-In a future post, I’ll discuss TFT’s model, and Scott’s proposed solution, in more detail.
 The point of this is not just to bash certification.
 I agree with Scott that it’s time to take a serious look at the problems with FSC and certification, and to look at potential ways forward, “Beyond Certification”.

 End of 2011: A bridge too far